stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # SPLUS Galaxy Cluster Catalogue
-Here you can find the first version of the S-PLUS Galaxy Cluster Catalogue using PZWAV.
+Here you can find the first version of the S-PLUS Galaxy Clusters and Groups Catalogue using PzWav.

 # about the files

 There are two main tables: SPLUS_GalaxyClusterCatalogue.fits and SPLUS_AllDetections.fits.

 The first one have all the clusters with SN>4.0, 1.3<DEC<1.3 and -45.0<RA<60.0 (we excluded the galactic plane area), and 0.1<z<0.4.
 A preview of the catalogue can be seen in the figure below.
+The S/N cut for this table is 3.3.

 ![](https://github.com/stephanewerner/SPLUS_GalaxyClusterCatalogue/blob/main/SPLUS_DR1_catalogue.png)

-The second one contains all the detections made by PZWAV.
-As shown in Werner in prep. the completeness is low for this table, and there are other issues as discussed in the paper.
+The second table contains all the detections made by PZWAV, without a S/N cut.
+As shown in Werner et al submitted, the completeness is low for this table, and there are other issues as discussed in the paper.

 # about the columns